Apply Now - Deadline Extended

 Can you terminate your contract?

 The Secretary of HHS (or their designee) may terminate your initial contract or an optional contract for subsequent years if you meet a set of requirements.
-Review each in your NHSC Scholarship Program Application and Program Guidance (PDF - 567 KB).
+Review them in the application and program guidance.